abstractinfrastructure/k8s-intro-tutorials/core/README.md

 4) Lastly, verify that the generated DNS record has been created for the Service by using nslookup within the `example-pod` Pod.
 ```
-$ kubectl exec pod-example -- nslookup nodeport.dev.svc.cluster.local
+kubectl exec pod-example -- nslookup nodeport.dev.svc.cluster.local
 ```
 It should return a valid response with the IP matching what was noted earlier when describing the Service.

 ---

-**Summary:** The `NodePort` Services extend the `ClusterIP` Service and additionally expose a port that is either statically defined, as above (port 32410) or dynamically taken from a range between 30000-32767.
+**Summary:** The `NodePort` Services extend the `ClusterIP` Service and additionally expose a port that is either statically defined, or dynamically taken from a range between 30000-32767.
 This port is then exposed on every node within the cluster and proxies to the created Service.

 ---